 The featured boot’s triangular fencing (a.k.a.
-PU Monowrap) works in tandem with the shoe’s extra-resilient midsole to give hikers a secure footing over uneven terrain.
+PU Monowrap) works in tandem with the shoe’s extra-resilient midsole, which then gives the hikers a secure footing over uneven terrain.

 The medium-stiff stabilizer injected in the midsole makes standing on rocky surfaces just as comfortable as standing on level ground.